 - Staking: Carnation plants can bend as they grow.
 Hence they require proper support for vertical growth.
 Supporting material like is metallic wire woven with nylon mesh can be considered.

-- Pinching: Pinching is the process of removing growing tip of main shoot to encourage the growth of side shoots.
-Carry single, one and half and double pinching depending on market demand.
+- Pinching: Pinching is the process of removing the growing tip of the main shoot to encourage the growth of side shoots.
+Carry single, one, and a half, and double pinching depending on market demand.
 The pinching should be carried out in the morning.
-Usually, the first pinching should be given when the plant attains 6 to 7 nodes which is considered as “single pinch” .
-This single pinching can result in six lateral, in a ‘one and half pinch’, 2 to 3 of these lateral shoots should be pinched again.
+Usually, the first pinching should be given when the plant attains 6 to 7 nodes which are considered as “single pinch”.
+This single pinching can result in six lateral, in a ‘one and a half pinch’, 2 to 3 of these lateral shoots should be pinched again.
 All the lateral shoots should be pinched off during “double pinching”.

-- Disbudding: Disbudding is the process in which unwanted buds are removed to encourage the remaining buds growth.
+- Disbudding: Disbudding is the process in which unwanted buds are removed to encourage the growth of the remaining buds.
 The disbudding process may vary from variety to variety.
-In spray carnations cultivars, the terminal buds should be removed where as in standard carnations, side buds should be removed.
+In spray carnations cultivars, the terminal buds should be removed whereas in standard carnations, side buds should be removed.

 - Deshooting: Deshooting should also be practiced to remove unwanted weak shoots from the carnation plants.